|

 Print a calendar to help you plan

-There is a travel blog by the name Travel addicted unicorn (it is not an affiliate link), where you can find a lot of information and resources for travelers.
+There is a travel blog called Travel addicted unicorn (it is not an affiliate link), where you can find a lot of information and resources for travelers.

-I recommend this website because it is written in casual English and it is easy to read and understand.
+I recommend this website because it is written in casual English, making it easy to read and understand.

-The tips and advice you can find there you can not find anywhere else.
-The number of words and phrases you can learn from there is so helpful and at this point, that is a real treasure.
+The tips and advice you can find there are not available anywhere else.
+The number of words and phrases you can learn from there is so helpful, and at this point, that is a real treasure.

 Trust me!
 Now go and check it by yourself!

-Just to make your life easier, here I will show you a screenshot of the Travel checklist everyone needs to have to start planning a trip.
+To make your life easier, I will show you a screenshot of the Travel checklist everyone needs to start planning a trip.

 You can visit the blog and ask for this bundle to be sent directly to your inbox completely free for you: